Strongpreneur#Business Growth Strategies

 As acts of strategic conduct, negotiations are at the soul of every transaction that a small – scale entrepreneur gets involved in.
 The owner of the small business must purchase materials, equipment or services.
 The entrepreneur will need to sell whatever is produced or provided to customers.
 He will also need to hire workers and specify the work to be done and the conditions under which it will be done.
 Very often the owner of the small – scale business may need a loan from the bank.

 In each of these and other forms of transactions that are important for the operation of the business, the small – scale entrepreneur will need to negotiate, to engage in acts of strategic conduct.

-Negotiation skills deal with how well an individual negotiates the degree to which the individual is able to resolve differences and reach agreements that lower his costs in the situation.
+Negotiation skills deal with how well an individual negotiates the degree to which the individual can resolve differences and reach agreements that lower his costs in the situation.

 There are different types of negotiations.
 The negotiations between the owners of the book publishers about what types of books to stock in his bookshop will be different from this negotiation with small bookshop with his landlord.